Dubyago (crater)

-Dubyago is a lunar impact crater that lies in the eastern limb of the Moon.
-It was named after Russian astronomers Dmitry Dubyago and Alexander Dubyago.
+Dubyago is a lunar impact crater that lies near the eastern limb of the Moon.
 It appears significantly foreshortened when viewed from the Earth.
-It lies along the southern shore of the Mare Undarum, to the southeast of the crater Firmicus.
+This formation lies along the southern shore of the Mare Undarum, to the southeast of the crater Firmicus.

 This crater has a somewhat worn outer rim which dips down to a low point along the northern rim, and has its maximum altitude along the eastern side.
 The most notable aspect of this crater, however, is the dark hue of the interior floor which matches the albedo of the lunar mare to the northwest.
 This darker shading makes the crater stand out somewhat from its surroundings.